I often get questions about what filament I use for 3D printing, so I thought it would be nice to write a short article

 - 3DJake ecoPLA: I tested a few colors in 2020, but it didn’t flow very well and caused clogging.
 I tried lots of settings, but eventually I gave up.

 - Innofil3D PLA: nowadays known as BASF Ultrafuse PLA, I tested it in 2018, prints were ok but the colors where a bit dull.

 I have been experimenting with some different samples of flexible filament (e.g. FormFutura FlexiFil, Python Flex), but so far without success.
 The reason for this is most likely because of the bowden extruder; for flexible filaments a direct drive extruder is highly recommended.

-I haven’t printed Nylon or ABS, since the CR-10s Pro is not suitable for this.
+I haven’t printed Nylon or ABS, since my printers (Creality CR-10s Pro and CR-20s Pro) are not suitable for this.

 The table below shows the printing temperatures I use, as well as the price/kilogram I normally pay for it.
 These temperatures are working for my situation, but heavily depend on the environment.
 E.g. when you have boxed your printer, you will probably have different results.
 My printer is in a very small room with is centrally heated and has a temperature of about 20 °C, humidity is mostly below 60% and there is a minimum draft (door is mostly closed when printing).
-I’m using the stock extruder and printbed.
+CR-10s Pro stock bed used unless mentioned otherwise.

 |Filament||Brand and type||Extruder temp. [°C]||Bed temp.[°C]||~ Price (€/kg)|